 He has also worked with executives from dozens of Fortune-100 companies like Cisco, Goldman Sachs, Accenture, Adobe Software, Mass Mutual, and JP Morgan/Chase.

-Over the last few years, his private small-business coaching advisory clients have added more than $350 million in profits — bankable cash — the equivalent to over $1 Billion in extra sales from implementing Paul’s strategies and tactics.
+Over the last few years, his private small-business coaching advisory clients have added more than $450 million in profits — bankable cash — the equivalent of several BILLION in extra sales from implementing Paul’s strategies and tactics.

 Paul launched his first business, a banking software company, with a partner and $3,000 of credit card debt, selling it three years later at a valuation of almost nine million dollars.
 He and his partners used some of the cash to start another company, this time selling to a large European bank.

-After spending the next few years as market strategist for giant technology companies like HP, Dell, IBM, AT&T, and Verizon, Paul found that his passion and talent was helping other entrepreneurs become super-successful, and in 1992 coined the term “business coaching” to describe his work.
+After spending the next few years as a marketing strategist for giant technology companies like HP, Dell, IBM, AT&T, and Verizon, Paul found that his passion and talent was helping other entrepreneurs become super-successful, and in 1992 coined the term “business coaching” to describe his work.

 In one form or another, he’s been doing that ever since.
 He has developed numerous services and products for entrepreneurs, including The Growth Strategy Workshop, Lead Landslide, FormulaFIVE, Blueprints to Profits, and the Getting Started in Business Course.

-On television, he has appreared on Good Morning America, CNN, Financial News Network , and dozens of national radio programs.
+On television, he has appeared on Good Morning America, CNN, Financial News Network, and dozens of national radio programs.
 His work has been featured in over eighty magazines and publications including the New York Times and the Los Angeles Times, as well as the worlds largest circulation newsletter, Bottom Line Personal.